Photo of Princess Kako leaked onto Internet

 Crown Prince Naruhito was once asked by a journalist if he had ever met with difficulties as his scientific interest was tending more in the direction of human sciences whereas, in the imperial family, his father and grandfather had initiated a tradition of natural science research.
 The prince’s answer was remarkable.
 He said that, to his mind, there were “great similarities between both the natural and human sciences” and that his father and grandfather taught him “the importance and pleasure of seeking out the truth independently of their own fields”.
 Modern Japanese as well as foreign observers may feel sceptic when Japan’s right wingers call the emperor Japan’s “spiritual core” and affirm that he possesses “a divine existence.”
 But they would certainly not fail to admire the scientific clarity of mind and the love for truth that have been passed on in the imperial family for at least three generations now.
 It is a pity that Japan’s leading powers are obviously lacking the ability to appreciate these impressing qualities and even go so far as to prevent the tenno from speaking freely to his people.

 Click here to read an article about the imperial family by David McNeill.Filed under Japanese Royals

-Tagged Emperor Akihito, Imperial Household Agency, Media, Princess Kako.
+Tagged Emperor Akihito of Japan, Imperial Household Agency, Media, Princess Kako of Japan.